When it comes to investing, you know that diversification is the name of the game. That’s because a diversified portfolio can help you manage risk.

 Ultimately, your risk tolerance is totally a personal decision.
 It should inform your investment strategy, which in turn, will help you create a diversified portfolio that produces the kind of returns you want for the amount of risk you’re willing to take on.

-If you’d prefer a more consistent approach to diversification, a managed portfolio can help.
-With Ally Invest Managed Portfolios, your investments are selected for you based on your financial goals, then automatically rebalanced as the market experiences its natural ups and downs.
+If you’d prefer a more consistent approach to diversification, a robo portfolio can help.
+With Ally Invest Robo Portfolios, your investments are selected for you based on your financial goals, then automatically rebalanced as the market experiences its natural ups and downs.

 Whether you choose a more automated approach or prefer to DIY with your investment holdings, diversification goes beyond owning a mutual fund or ETF.
 It’s about having a portfolio containing a balance of asset classes that match your risk tolerance.